alexandremendoncaalvaro/webcam-ip/README.md

 ```

 ## Client Example
-In the folder *wsl-webcam-capture-example* there is an example for the client in python to run inside WSL2.
+In the folder *examples* there are aplications examples for the client in html/javascrit to an easy test and in python to run inside WSL2.
-The example applies a Grayscale filter in the received image fom the server.
+The Python example applies a Grayscale filter in the received image fom the server.
 Change the **SERVER_IP** value in **get_camera_streaming.py** before run.

 > You will need the server runnig to test the client